ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 eZ Publish Platform (5.x) was a transitional version of the eZ CMS, bridging the gap between the earlier generation called eZ Publish (sometimes referred to as *legacy*), and the current eZ Platform and eZ Platform Enterprise Edition for developers.

-eZ Publish Platform (5.x) introduced a new Symfony-based technology stack that could be run along the old (*legacy*) one.
-This bridging is still possible using something called Legacy Bridge, an optional package for eZ Platform.
-This fluid change allows eZ Publish users to migrate to eZ Platform gradually, using the bridging as an intermediary stepping stone.
+eZ Platform contains a newer, far more mature version of the Symfony-based technology stack first introduced in eZ Publish Platform (5.x).
+And while it no longer bundles "Legacy bridge" to connect with the older legacy 4.x stack, this still possible as an improved optional package.
+This page covers migration both with and without using this package.

 ## Upgrade process

-An upgrade from eZ Publish Platform 5.4.x (Enterprise edition) or 2014.11 (Community edition) to 2.5 can be done in many different ways, two main approches:
+An upgrade from eZ Publish Platform 5.4.x (Enterprise edition) or 2014.11 (Community edition) to 2.5 can be done in many ways, this page describes the recommended approach:

-A. Setup clean eZ Platform 2.5 install and move over your project specific code, config and packages _(covered on this page)_.
+Setup clean eZ Platform 2.5 install and move over your project specific code, config and packages, then perform the following steps:
-    - Optional; Add legacy bridge to continue to run legacy for certian parts and be able to gradual perform the migrations below
+- _Optional; Add legacy bridge to continue to run legacy for certain parts and be able to gradual perform the migrations below_
-    - Migrate eZ Flow to eZ Landing page, and eZ Landing page to eZ Page Builder
+- Migrate eZ Flow to eZ Landing page _(1.x)_, and eZ Landing page to eZ Page Builder _(2.2 and higher)_
-    - Migrate XmlText to RichText _(using latest version of `ezplatform-xmltext-fieldtype` and eZ Platform)_
+- Migrate XmlText content to RichText
-    - Once these steps are done; _All legacy packages, flow, landingpage and xmltext-fieldtype can be uninstalled._
+- Once these steps are done; _All legacy, ezflow-, landingpage- and ezxmltext-fieldtype packages can be uninstalled._

-B. Update _your_ install [Updating eZ Platform](../updating/updating_ez_platform.md) section.
-    - Can be more error prone as it's Git based and you might run into many conflicts.
-    - This also does not cover migration topics, so you'll need to return to this page for steps needed for that.

 !!! caution "Things to be aware of when planning a migration"

     1. While the instructions below are fully supported, we are aware that the community, partners and customers come from a wide range of different versions of eZ Publish, some with issues that do not surface before attempting a migration.
 That's why we and the community are actively gathering feedback on Slack and/or support channels for Enterprise customers to gradually improve the migration scripts and instructions.

-Reach out before you start so others who have done this before you can support you.
+        - A good tip is to test out the content migration scripts early in the process to look for possible warnings given by them, and report these if it is considered as bugs in the migration scripts.

     1. "Hybrid setup" using Legacy Bridge is a supported option for 1.13LTS and 2.5LTS series.
 This means you can plan for a more gradual migration if you want, just like you could on eZ Publish Platform 5.x, with a more feature-mature version of eZ Platform, Symfony and even Legacy bridge itself.
 This is a great option for those who want the latest features.
 The downside is a more complex setup to develop and maintian, given you continue run two systems in paralell, and the overall migration might take much longer when using an iterative/gradual approach.